moritzhof/MetalCPPwithoutXCode/README.md

 ```cpp
 xcrun -sdk macosx metallib -o operations.metallib operations.ir
 ```
-All this files could be in a folder we you have your main.cpp.
-The following files should now be in your folder: main.cpp            metal-cpp           operations.ir       operations.metal    operations.metallib
+All these files should be in a folder where we you have your main.cpp.
+After preforming that above commands, we should have the files: main.cpp            metal-cpp           operations.ir       operations.metal    operations.metallib

- Note: the metal-cpp is a folder containing the Metal-C++ API file. it can be downloaded here only with a tutorial on how to use it with X-Code: https://developer.apple.com/metal/cpp/. you may also look at this code https://github.com/moritzhof/metal-cpp-examples that is also a vector add example using metal-cpp.
-It is directly translated from Objective-C++ code from https://developer.apple.com/documentation/metal/performing_calculations_on_a_gpu?language=objc
+ Note: the metal-cpp is a folder containing the Metal-C++ API file. it can be downloaded here only with a tutorial on how to use it with X-Code: https://developer.apple.com/metal/cpp/.
+For completeness, I have included the metal-cpp folder in this repository.
+You may also look at this repository https://github.com/moritzhof/metal-cpp-examples that is also a vector add example using metal-cpp but in X-Code.
+However, it is technically not the same example.
+It is directly translated from Objective-C++ code found from: https://developer.apple.com/documentation/metal/performing_calculations_on_a_gpu?language=objc